16 of the best restaurants in Worthing

 Specialising in sourdough pizza cooked in its central wood-fired oven and beautiful homemade gelato, Fiordilatte is a relatively new addition to the wide range of Italian options in Worthing.
 Uncowed by its location within sight of the Pizza Express chain it offers a large light and airy dining area in the heart of Worthing.
 Its small pizza-heavy menu offers toppings including Nduja sausage and the titular Fiordilatte cheese made from cow, rather than buffalo, milk.

 The second of a one-two punch by Darren Gearing and Brighton brothers Matt and Tim Taylor, following their seafront bar and restaurant The Beach House.
-The North London-style gastropub, which opened in the former Stage last year, offers local ales and craft beers, accompanied by a menu of pub classics made from scratch.
+The North London-style gastropub offers local ales and craft beers, accompanied by a menu of pub classics made from scratch.

-Claiming to serve the best chicken and steak in Worthing, Fernando’s stepped into the Nando’s-shaped hole in Worthing last year.
-The chain is set to come to the town towards the end of 2017, but it may face some serious local competition from Fernando’s.
+Claiming to serve the best chicken and steak in Worthing, Fernando’s stepped into the Nando’s-shaped hole in Worthing in 2016.
 At the centre of the menu is their peri-peri chicken, at four different heat strengths, with further options of chicken lemon, chicken schnitzel and chicken a la cream.
 Plus there’s a range of steak, pasta and vegetarian options.

 • Eating out in Sussex - Best restaurants - Whether you’re looking for fine dining, pub food, a romantic meal for 2 or a taste of something from further afield, eating out in Sussex really has something for everyone.
 Here’s our guide to the best local restaurants and pubs